Getting Long-Term Disability (LTD) Benefits for COPD

 Your doctor will ask you if you are a smoker and if you regularly encounter any lung irritants, such as secondhand smoke, toxic fumes, gasses, or air pollution.
 Additionally, your doctor will use a stethoscope to examine your breathing and to see if your chest is making abnormal sounds.

 Pulmonary function tests, which measure breathing capacity and how well oxygen travels to your blood from your lungs, may also be used.

 The most administered test is a spirometry test.
 A spirometry test involves a small machine into which you breathe.
 Your nose is clipped shut, and you breathe — first normally and then deeply — into a mouthpiece.
 This test can detect COPD at any stage, including before the onset of symptoms.

 Other tests may include chest x-rays, chest CT scans, or arterial blood gas tests.
 These tests, while not always employed, can show signs of COPD and whether the condition is mild or severe.
 Moreover, this test can rule out other possible conditions that cause the same symptoms, such as asthma or heart failure.

 Treatment of COPD

-There is no cure for COPD, and, untreated, can lead to death.
+There is no cure for COPD and can lead to death when untreated.
 However, there are ways to treat the condition to slow its progress and help you retain your quality of life.

 - Quitting smoking.
 Smoking is the main cause of COPD, so stopping smoking is the number one lifestyle change a person can make to mitigate the symptoms of the disease.